MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 Read each section carefully and make sure you filled in the correct values.

-As a simple example, this is the ones you need to aware for a vanilla Minecraft 1.21 server with Java 21:
+As a simple example, this is the ones you need to be aware for a vanilla Minecraft 1.21 server with Java 21:

 .. code-block:: yaml